alexcambose/proofchain/README.md

 - **Transports**
 - **Certificate authorities**:
 - **Certificates**
-  - Certificates are a method by which companies communicates impact about their business, proudcts and supply chains.
+  - Certificates are a method by which companies communicates impact about their business, proudcts and supply chains practices.
   - Certificate authorities can create and assign certificates to materials, raw materials and companies.